anvie/language-datai/README.md

 # Datai support in Atom

-Adds syntax highlighting and snippets to for Datai.
+Adds syntax highlighting and snippets for Datai.

 ## Install